 “Return to vendor” is defined as a situation in which a retail company sends returned merchandise back to the vendor that sold it to them.

-How a Robust Return to Vendor (RTV) Strategy Saves Money
+How does Return to Vendor Work?

-Why RTV Could be Costly for Your Business
+Why RTV Could be Costly for your Business

 - Fees – many RTV policies can cost you because the vendor will charge a restocking fee.
 In some cases they will also charge return shipping costs, which could add up if you have a significant amount of product going back to vendors.

-Shipping individual items back to a vendor can be very costly, and those shipping costs will add up on your expense sheet.
+Shipping individual items back to a vendor return can be very costly, and those shipping costs will add up on your expense sheet.
 But software can help you consolidate products from various categories and locations together into a larger shipment that is more cost-effective.
 You save money on freight and shipping charges, and you don’t have to hold on to unwanted inventory.